-For example, in his book, “The Threshold of Magical Science” he wrote, “To practice magic is to be a quack; to know magic is to be a sage” and “Magic is the divinity of man achieved in union with faith...”
+For example, in his book, “The Threshold of Magical Science” he wrote, “To practise magic is to be a quack; to know magic is to be a sage” and “Magic is the divinity of man achieved in union with faith...”

 Eliphas Levi identified three fundamental principles of magic:

-1. The first principle being that that the material universe is only a small part of total reality.
-There are many other planes and modes of consciousness and as such full knowledge and awareness of the universe is only attainable through experience of these other aspects of reality.
+1. The first principle is that the material universe is only a small part of total reality.
+There are many other planes and modes of consciousness and as such full knowledge and awareness of the universe is only attainable through the experience of these other aspects of reality.
 Levi proposed that one of the most important aspects of reality is the “astral light”, a cosmic fluid which may be moulded by will into physical forms.

 2. The second principle is that human willpower is a dynamic and active force, capable of great achievement, from the mundane to the miraculous.
 He wrote: “Nothing can resist the will of man when he knows what is true and wills what is good.” and “The will of a just man is the Will of God Himself and the Law of Nature.”

 3. The third principle is that the human being is a microcosm, a miniature of the macrocosmic universe, and the two are fundamentally linked.
 Causes set in motion on one level may equally have effects on another.
 He wrote: “Man is the God of the world, and God is the man of Heaven.”